-Starting in the 2022/2023 school year, the application must be submitted to the responsible government by the school board using the application form provided electronically (see under "Forms") by November 15 of each year (cut-off deadline).
+The application must be submitted to the responsible government by the school board using the electronically provided application form (see under "Forms") by November 15 of each year (cut-off deadline).

 The project week must be carried out by the end of July of a school year.

-Grant recipients must submit proof of use (without submitting receipts) to the responsible government in accordance with the sample provided by the Bavarian State Ministry of Education and Cultural Affairs (see under "Forms") no later than six months after the end of the grant period.
+The grant recipients must submit proof of use (without submitting receipts) in accordance with the sample provided by the Bavarian State Ministry of Education and Cultural Affairs (see under "Forms") to the responsible government no later than six months after the end of the grant period.

 Objection, administrative court action